Portovenere

 Send a free Portovenere e-card from LiguriaGuide.com .
 Click here to share the town's charm !

-Apart from sightseeing around Portovenere, the surrounding areas offer a wide variety of activities – swimming, canoeing, windsurfing, hiking, snorkelling, diving and climbing.
+Apart from sightseeing around town, the surrounding areas offer a wide variety of activities – swimming, canoeing, windsurfing, hiking, snorkelling, diving and climbing.
 Much of the territory of the municipality of Portovenere is in fact part of the Regional Natural Park of Portovenere which has an area of around 400ha and includes the hilly cape as well as the islands of Palmaria, Tino and Tinetto.

 The itinerary formed by the paths of the Club Alpino Italiano ( Italian Alpine Club) leading to the Cinque Terre – path No.1 starts from Portovenere and affords panoramic views that are among the most charming on the whole Riviera.